mlcommons/modelgauge/docs/dev_quick_start.md

 poetry install
 ```

-This will instruct [poetry](https://python-poetry.org/) to install the default dependencies into this project's environment, located at `.venv`.
+This will instruct [poetry](https://python-poetry.org/) to install the default dependencies into this project's environment.
 After you install, future `poetry run` commands will use that environment.
-You can also configure your editor to use that environment.

 For example, you can run our command line tool with: